Vietnam country brief

 Australia plays a constructive role at the UN Human Rights Council, including through the Universal Periodic Review (UPR) process.
 The UPR provides a forum for constructive discussion of human rights situations in all UN member states, including Vietnam, and identifies practical steps to address specific human rights concerns.

-Australia was an active participant in Vietnam’s UPR review in 2009 and will be again at Vietnam’s next review in early 2014.
+Australia was an active participant in Vietnam's UPR review in 2009 and in February 2014.
+Australia’s statement for the UPR of Vietnam.

 Bilateral economic and trade relationship